Lokua/lattice/README.md

 - Git LFS for screenshot storage (perhaps this is optional?
 I'm not too familiar with Git LFS but I'm using it for this so you might want to too)
 - (optional) [just][just-link] for running commands
+- (optional) ffmpeg available on your path for video exports

 ## Usage